List of world heavyweight boxing champions: The Ring magazine: 1922 to present

-Sanctioning bodies: 1921 to present
+Sanctioning bodies: 1920 to present

-The National Boxing Association (NBA) was organized in 1921 to serve as a regulating authority for boxing in the United States.
-The prominence of New York City as the epicenter of boxing would lead to its state boxing regulatory body, the New York State Athletic Commission (NYSAC) joining the NBA in recognizing world champions in each weight class.
+Following the passage of the Walker Law in 1920, the NYSAC was reestablished and resumed recognizing champions.
+The prominence of New York City as the epicenter of boxing would lead to their belt having significance as a premier world title.
+The National Boxing Association (NBA) was organized in 1921 to serve as a regulating authority for boxing in the United States and to balance out the dominance of the NYSAC.
 A third entity, the European Boxing Union (IBU) would follow suit, but with limited exception in the heavyweight division the three organizations recognized the same champion.

 At its 1962 convention, the NBA's non-United States members exploited a membership rule and took effective control of the organization, rebranding it as the World Boxing Association.
 The now WBA would be joined the following year by a combination of state and national boxing commissions (including the NYSAC and IBU) to form a new organization, the World Boxing Council (WBC).
 In time, each organization would have its own spin-off sanctioning organization break from its ranks: the United States Boxing Association, which disassociated with the WBA in the late 1970s and became the International Boxing Federation in 1983, and the World Boxing Organization, whose members would split from the WBC in 1988.
-Today there are over a dozen sanctioning organizations which recognize champions and sanction world championship bouts, but the WBA, WBC, IBF, and WBO are recognized by the International Boxing Hall Of Fame as major sanctioning bodies.
+Today, there are over a dozen sanctioning organizations which recognize champions and sanction world championship bouts, but the WBA, WBC, IBF, and WBO are recognized by the International Boxing Hall Of Fame as major sanctioning bodies.